nfoata/elasticsearch001/README.md

 > e.g: the DVDs in a shop, the books in a shop

 **Alias**: An alias is another name of an index or can be also a pre configured filter accessible via this new name (a kind of another view)
 > e.g: The media which contains both DVDs and books

 >      The DVDs with Leonardo DiCaprio (pre configurerd filtering on DVDs)

 >      The DVDs of USA = DVDs of North America (same name for accessing the same data)

+**Document**: A document is another name for an item, a record within the database
+> e.g: The DVD untitled Blood Diamond with Leonardo DiCaprio as main actor and coming from USA

 ## Make your first index